-LeBron James Cheered, Given Tribute In Return To Cleveland For Lakers Vs. Cavs
+LeBron James Cheered, Given Tribute In Return To Cleveland For Lakers Vs Cavs

 “I appreciate these fans, just as much as they appreciate me,” Newsweek quotes LeBron as having gone on to tell reporters following the Lakers’ 109-105 victory.
 “Every single night we stepped on the floor, they always showed their appreciation to not only myself, but to my teammates over these 11 years – especially the last four years – those championship runs that we were making.”

 LeBron would compliment the wishes of those who wanted to see him dazzle, while crushing the hopes of fans would have loved nothing more than to see him locked down, by putting up 32 points to go with 14 rebounds and seven assists.
-LeBron’s performance helped L.A. collect its eight win in ten games, and it put the team in position to continue elevating up the ranks of a Western Conference that is currently being headed by a 12-5 Memphis Grizzlies team.
+LeBron’s performance helped L.A. collect its eighth win in 10 games, and it put the team in position to continue elevating up the ranks of a Western Conference that is currently being headed by a 12-5 Memphis Grizzlies team.

-For the LeBron-less Cavs, the outcome signified that the woes only continue, as they inversely collected their eighth loss in ten games to remain the East’s last place team with a 2-14 overall record.
+For the LeBron-less Cavs, the outcome signified that the woes only continue, as they inversely collected their eighth loss in 10 games to remain the East’s last-place team with a 2-14 overall record.